Easy Vegan Lemon Cake with Cream Cheese Frosting

 No equipment version:

-- Bake:Divide the batter evenly into the cake pans.
-Place cake pans into the oven and bake for 23-26 minutes (for 6″) or until the toothpick comes out clean.
-Let the cakes cool in the pan for 10 minutes, then transfer them to a drying rack to cool completely before frosting.
+- Bake: Pour the cake batter into your prepared pan and bake for 35-37 minutes or until the toothpick comes out clean.
+Let the cake cool in the pan for 10 minutes, then transfer it to a drying rack to cool completely before frosting.

-- Make the vegan cream cheese frosting: When ready to frost the cakes, add vegan butter and vegan cream cheese to a large bowl or stand mixer and cream for 2-3 minutes.
+- Make the vegan raspberry frosting: When ready to frost the cakes, add vegan butter to a large bowl or stand mixer and cream for 2-3 minutes.
 Add in 1 cup of powdered sugar at a time, continuing the beat the mixture until it’s a thick buttercream.
-Add in vanilla and 2-4 tablespoons of dairy free milk and continue to beat until desired texture.
+Add in a tablespoon at a time of dairy free milk and continue to beat until desired texture.
+Then add in the freeze dried raspberries, and mix again until the raspberries are evenly distributed throughout the frosting, and it’s a consistent pink color.

 Notes

-Sugar: if using coconut sugar, your cake will come out tanner in color, but still taste delicious!
+Sugar: If using coconut sugar, your cake will come out tanner in color, but still taste delicious!

 Gluten free: Use gluten free 1:1 baking flour or oat flour to create an entirely gluten free lemon cake.
+I recommend King Arthur Measure for Measure gluten free baking flour.

 Hey!
 Do you have the ingredient list and amounts for the frosting?
 Thanks!